 The Inno and Helix, part of XM's XM2go selection of XM headphone stereos with built-in tuners, also feature built-in FM transmitter to beam XM programming and stored content to home and car audio systems.

-Both devices feature built-in satellite radio antenna, but for poor signal areas, an optional headphone with built-in antenna is available.
-A car docking station with magnet-mount antenna is also optional.
+Both devices feature built-in satellite-radio antenna, but for poor signal areas, an optional headphone with built-in antenna is available.
+A car docking station with magnet-mount antenna at a suggested $69 is also optional.
 Additional home docks are also available.

 Samsung's neXus 25 and 50 headphone stereos, in contrast, do not incorporate satellite tuners for on-the-go reception of live XM programs, but they do store compressed-music files and recorded XM programming.
 They ship with a home docking station whose removable Passport satellite-tuner module is controlled from the docked portables' control buttons.
 While docked, the portables can record broadcast programs as they're heard as well as be programmed to time-shift programs.

 A car dock with built-in FM transmitter is optional.

 The neXus 25 features 512MB of embedded memory to store 25 hours of XM-transmitted music.
 The 50 features 1GB memory to store 50 hours of XM music.